Desert of Desolation: Publication history

 In 1982, TSR published Pharaoh as a thirty-two-page booklet with two outer folders, for the first edition of AD&D. It was designed for 6-8 player characters of levels 5–7, and formed the first of the three-part Desert of Desolation module series.

 Oasis of the White Palm is the sequel to the Pharaoh module.
 TSR published this adventure in 1983 as a thirty-two-page booklet with two outer folders, and the adventure was written by Tracy Hickman and Philip Meyers with cover art by Jim Holloway and interior illustrations by Keith Parkinson.
 It was intended for 6 to 8 characters of levels 6–8.
 Lost Tomb of Martek is the third module in the series, and was designed by Tracy Hickman, for 7th-9th level characters.
 Lost Tomb of Martek was published in 1983 as a 32-page booklet with two outer folders.

 The compilation module Desert of Desolation was printed in 1987.
 The compilation features a cover by Keith Parkinson.
-It is a revision of the I3, I4, and I5 AD&D game modules, with additional design and revision by Peter Rice and William John Wheeler.
+It features additional design and revision work by The Companions team members Peter Rice and William John Wheeler on the I3, I4, and I5 AD&D game adventures.
 Wheeler attempted to expand on the originals, without altering their tone.
-The adventures in Desert of Desolation are designed for a 5th-10th level party and have been reworked to fit into the Forgotten Realms setting, and the material was made compatible with the Wilderness Survival Guide rules.
-In the revision, the designers added additional background material, as well as staging tips for the Dungeon Master.
+The adventures in Desert of Desolation are designed for a 5th-10th level party and have been refitted to take place in the Forgotten Realms setting, and also made compatible with the rules in the Wilderness Survival Guide.
+Rice and Wheeler added more background material, and included staging tips for the Dungeon Master.
 The details of various elements that had been open-ended elements were spelled out.
-Desert of Desolation includes a 128-page adventure booklet, a sixteen-page maps booklet, and a large A1 sheet of maps and handouts.
-The compilation module contains new maps, including an isometric map of the tomb of Amun-Re.
-The revision also introduces ancient inscriptions for the players to decipher.
+Desert of Desolation includes a 128-page adventure booklet, a sixteen-page maps booklet, and a large A1 size sheet containing maps and player handouts.
+The compilation module contains new maps, including an isometric map depicting the tomb of Amun-Re.
+The revision also introduces ancient inscriptions that the players can decipher.